SDS voice of schools - Interactive video

 Teachers

-Teachers speak about how the SDS will give them the tools, resources and skills they need to "create life-long learners".
+Teachers spoke about how the SDS will give them the tools, resources and skills they need to "create life-long learners".
 And the importance of listening to schools and providing them with the technology that's the "best fit for them".

 School leaders